Introduction to Teradata Date Formats

 - The default DATE data type format in the SDF & DATE format determined from the DateForm.

-Let’s discuss some examples in order to have a better understanding of how the FORMAT function works with dates.
+Let’s discuss some examples to have a better understanding of how the FORMAT function works with dates.

 SELECT ORDER_DATE (FORMAT 'MMMbdd,bYYYY') (CHAR(12), UC);

-Let’s take one more example to understand how can we modify the format of a date before we insert the same into a table as per the field/column of that particular table.
+Let’s take one more example to understand how we can modify the date’s format before inserting the same into a table as per the field/column of that particular table.

 INSERT t1 (TIME '11:45:25.123-08:00', TIMESTAMP '2000-12-10 11:45:25.1234');

-Here the Time and timestamp is modified before it gets inserted into the table t1.
+Here the Time and timestamp are modified before it gets inserted into the table t1.

 - FORMAT function is used to modify the format of Dates, Time, Timestamp in Teradata.